nicola-stroffolino/spring-boot-keycloak-rest-api/README.md

 Next step is to create a **Client** by navigating onto the "Client" item in the left sidebar.
 As stated by Keycloak, Clients are applications and services that can request authentication of a user, therefore its essential to associate one with our application.

 Once into the Clients tab you will be presented with a list of active clients and a "Create Client" button at the top.
-Click it and insert the "Client ID" which is essential to let our application know to which client we are requesting access to, and i went with `web-app-1`.
+Click it and insert the "Client ID" which is essential to let our application know to which client we are requesting access to.
+The name I went with is `web-app-1`.
 You can also provide a formal name and a description which is optional.

 ![Keycloak Client Creation Page 1](img/Keycloak%20Client%20Creation%20Page%201.png)